 For years, the cycle would always repeat for me… Every spring my eyes would get puffy and itchy and I’d sneeze my brains out.
 Then, I’d go to the doctor and he’d give me a prescription for allergy medication.

 This went on for years, to the point that I almost dreaded spring, which used to be my favorite time of year!
 I love the symbolism of spring and new beginnings, so why I wondered why my body allergic to spring?
 It made no sense to me and I’d take the victim approach and feel sorry for myself.

-About 6 years ago, I started to clean up my diet to help with my autoimmune illness and in hopes of improving my energy, digestive issues, acne, hormonal issue, migraines and other chronic muscular pain flare-ups leftover after having Lyme and Hashimotos Thyroiditis.
+Then I started to clean up my diet to help with my autoimmune illness and in hopes of improving my energy, digestive issues, acne, hormonal issue, migraines and other chronic muscular pain flare-ups leftover after having Lyme and Hashimotos Thyroiditis.

 I had exhausted every other way I knew to solve these problems, had seen dozens of doctors, tried different meds and had tried every kind of alternative therapy I could think of including acupunture and chiropractic (both of which I love, but only got me so far).

 The one thing I hadn’t yet tried was cleaning up my diet…

 I was in denial in thinking the coffee, sugar and packaged foods I lived on to give me “more energy” could actually be making all my health problems worse.
 Nor did I want to give up my precious coffee, wine and chocolate…